 - had the right to elect for an equalization payment under the Family Law Act1; or

-- received an inheritance by virtue of an intestacy under the Succession Law Reform Act2.
-Since there was no Will, Heather would have inherited a preferential share of the estate equal to $200,000 and 1/3 of the balance to share with the Chaim’s three children.
+- received an inheritance by virtue of an intestacy under the Succession Law Reform Act.2 Since there was no Will, Heather would have inherited a preferential share of the estate equal to $350,0003 and 1/3 of the balance to share with the Chaim’s three children.

 As a common law spouse the legislation only allows Heather to sue the Estate and seek support as a dependant.
 There is no statutory right to an inheritance or to property through an equalization payment.
 Clearly, Heather has fewer rights than she otherwise would have if she had married Chaim.
 Is the different treatment accorded to a common law spouse wrong?
 Does it offend the Charter of Rights and Freedoms?

 In M v.
-H5. the Supreme Court of Canada compelled Ontario to change the definition of “Spouse” as set out in the support provisions of the Family Law Act.
+H6, the Supreme Court of Canada compelled Ontario to change the definition of “Spouse” as set out in the support provisions of the Family Law Act.
 Prior to that case, common law heterosexual couples were included in the definition of spouse, but Gay and Lesbian couples, by omission, were excluded.
 The Supreme Court of Canada ruled that, for the purposes of support under the Family Law Act, a spouse includes “… either of two persons …”.
-The court ruled that the Family Law Act’s limiting the definition of spouses to heterosexual couples, for the purposes of support, was discriminatory and not justifiable.
-By changing the definition to “…either of two persons” the court redefined spouse to include couples made up of two men, two women or even two transvestites.
+The court further ruled that the Family Law Act’s limiting of the definition of spouses to heterosexual couples, for the purposes of support, was discriminatory and not justifiable.
+By changing the definition to “…either of two persons” the court redefined spouse to include couples made up of two men, two women or couples that include non-binary individuals.

-After M v H., Walsh v Bona6 surprised many observers and profoundly changed the Canadian legal landscape.
+After M v H., Walsh v Bona7 surprised many observers and profoundly changed the Canadian legal landscape.
 In contrast to its decision in M v.
-H, the Supreme Court of Canada upheld the definition of “Spouse” an only being a married couple in matters relating to division of Property.
+H, the Supreme Court of Canada upheld the definition of “Spouse” as only being a married couple in matters relating to division of Property.